Trying out a custom 34-key split keyboard layout

 Closing thoughts

-I also like a bunch of little details, like that on the second layer I have my left hand doing the navigating with my arrow keys on the home row, while if I double tap for the third layer my right is passed navigational control over the mouse in the right hand, jut like it would have if I were to reach for my mouse.
+I also like a bunch of little details, like that on the second layer I have my left hand doing the navigating with my arrow keys on the home row, while if I tap to the third layer navigational control over the mouse in the right hand, jut like it would have if I were to reach for my real mouse.

 What do you think of my layout?
 Have you built a Ferris Sweep?
 If you want to chat, as always, shoot me a message on social or find my email, and happy typing 🤙🏻